dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 ]
 ```

-It's not hard to tell that higher the ratings, higher the price.
-In addition, as we look closely and see more results from this query, I found out that the prices of AirBnBs located at `Lincoln Park` are very high, so I speculate that `Lincoln Park` might be one of the best neighborhood, the city center, or a famous tourist attraction in Chicago.
+It's not hard to tell that the higher the ratings, the higher the price.
+In addition, as we look closely and see more results from this query, I found that the prices of AirBnBs located at `Lincoln Park` are very high, so I speculate that `Lincoln Park` might be one of the best neighborhoods, the city center, or a famous tourist attraction in Chicago.

 6. show the number of listings per host